/langversion (Conformant Syntax) (C# Compiler Options)

 Metadata referenced by your C# application is not subject to /langversion compiler option.

-Because each version of the C# compiler contains extensions to the language specification, /langversion does not give you the equivalent functionality of an earlier version of the compiler.
+Each version of the C# compiler contains extensions to the language specification, so /langversion does not give you the equivalent functionality of a previous version of the compiler.

 To set this compiler option in the Visual Studio development environment

 Open the project's Properties page.
-For details, see How to: Set Build Properties (C#).
+For details, see.

 Click the Build property page.